some-ip-com/open-someip-spec/src/someip-sd.rst

 The Service Discovery shall delay answers to entries that were transported in a multicast/broadcast SOME/IP-SD message using the configuration item REQUEST_RESPONSE_DELAY.

-This applies to FindService entries.
+This applies to Find Service entries.

 .. feat_req:: 🎯